Will the Pelicans cover the spread vs. the Jazz? Promo Codes, Betting Trends, Records ATS

 Additional Pelicans Insights & Trends

-- The Pelicans are 6-4 against the spread and 5-5 overall over their last 10 contests.
+- The Pelicans are 6-4 against the spread and 5-5 overall over their last 10 games.

-- The Pelicans have hit the over in five of their past 10 games.
+- The Pelicans have hit the over in four of their past 10 outings.

 Bet on this or any NBA matchup at BetMGM